jyosthna-tech-in/jyosthna-tech-in/README.md

 ## Hi there 👋
+I'm Jyosthna, a cyber security student.
+I'm currently learning foundations in cyber security.apart from this, I'm eager and currently gaining deeper technical proficiency in AI & Machine Learning.

 <!--
 **jyosthna-tech-in/jyosthna-tech-in** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.